Elder Law, Estate Planning & Probate Keynote Speaker and Educator

 Elder Law Speaker and Educator Testimonials

-Pamela speaks on-site through online video conferencing programs and creates pre-recorded educational sessions, webinars, and podcasts linking the experiences of family caregivers and the areas of elder law, probate, and estate planning.
+Pamela speaks on-site and online.
 All programs are uniquely designed and tailored to meet the needs of groups, organizations, and law firms whose employees are experiencing caregiving challenges.

 Read what professionals from the legal community have to say about Pamela here.